trucn0311/tableau-sales-project/README.md

 # 📌 Overview
 The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.
 # 📊 Features
 **KPI overview**
-Display a summary of total sales, profits and quantity for the current year and the previous year.<br>
+ - Display a summary of total sales, profits and quantity for the current year and the previous year.
 **Sales Trends**
  - Present the data for each KPI on a monthly basis for both the current year and the previous year **Product Subcategory Comparison**<br>